Nakama-Partnering-Services/nakama-guides/README.md

-# sfdx-nakama-best-practices
+# guides

-This repository aims to contain the guidelines and examples of our opinionated best practices in sfdx projects.
+This repository aims to contain different useful guides for topics such as best practices or onboarding setup.